You work hard for your money. Avoid these oversights to make sure your side gig or freelance job is working for you and not the other way around.

 Not paying taxes, disorganization, and ignoring the cost of doing business can have dire effects on your pocketbook when the whole point of the side hustle was making extra cash.

-People who have trouble paying monthly expenses are more prone to looking for short-term solutions, such as running up credit card debt or seeking out risky short-term loans, such as no credit check loans, bad credit loans, or other types of personal loans.
-These products can often do more harm than good, leading people into a cycle of debt they can’t escape.
+People who have trouble paying monthly expenses are more prone to looking for short-term loan products that can often do more harm than good, leading people into a cycle of debt they can’t escape.